Do you struggle to save money and not spend it?

 The purpose of a financial guardrail is to add resistance or difficulty to a bad financial decision, long before you make it.

 Implement Some Accountability

 Yet, when it comes to personal finance, we tend to keep everything very private.
-And therefore, we don’t have anyone to hold us accountable.
+But that means we don’t have anyone to hold us accountable.

 Just to be clear, I’m not saying you should announce your financial situation to the world through social media, or even tell your 5 closest friends.
 No, I’m saying you should find one extremely trustworthy friend or family member to become your financial fitness partner.

-Together, you can hold each other accountable, encourage one another, and whip your finances into shape.
+Together, you can hold each other accountable, encourage one another, and get your finances into shape.